 Thou shall never leave my device unlocked

-You may only be popping out to the shops or going into a meeting, but it doesn’t take long for a shady individual to jump on to your machine and access important files and information.
-Leaving your machine unlocked also puts you at risk of pranks, being “set up” and having undetected malware installed on to your machine.
+You may only be popping out to the shops or going into a meeting, but it doesn’t take long for a shady individual to jump onto your machine and access important files and information.
+Leaving your machine unlocked also puts you at risk of pranks, being “set up” and having undetected malware installed on your machine.
 Lock your device whenever you leave your desk.
 This advice also applies to external hard drives and USB sticks too.

 Thou shall always be vigilant online

 Have you ever been working on a document and thought “I don’t remember seeing that before?”
 If the answer is yes then your device may have been compromised.
-Always keep your eyes open for any irregularities, however small they be.
+Always keep your eyes open for any irregularities, however small they are.

 Thou shall avoid unsecured Wi-Fi networks

 The digital revolution has enabled more and more people to work from home and on the go.
 It has allowed bosses to grow their business, perfect presentations and give workers the flexibility to work whenever they want.
 But remote working has also put workers at risk of having their personal details stolen.
-Wi-Fi has become an essential part of every day life, but public Wi-Fi hotspots are not as secure as you would like to think.
+Wi-Fi has become an essential part of everyday life, but public Wi-Fi hotspots are not as secure as you would like to think.
 Unsecured public hotspots are, pardon the pun, hotspots for criminals to capture sensitive information, like emails and passwords.
 A good quality VPN should provide you with sufficient protection.

 Thou shall always back up my files

-Cyber criminals are smart.
+Cybercriminals are smart.
 They are always hatching new ways of stealing our details and accessing our devices.
-That’s why it’s imperative to back up your files regularly to ensure minimum disruption if you do fall victim to a cyber attack.
+That’s why it’s imperative to back up your files regularly to ensure minimum disruption if you do fall victim to a cyber-attack.

 Of course, cyber threats change every day and there is a wealth of extra tips and advice we could give you.
-But these 10 commandments, along with your common sense, can keep you safe online and frustrate the hackers.
+But these 10 commandments, along with your common sense, can keep you safe online and frustrate hackers.